alesk/learning/patterns.md

 presented [Feynman method on his blog in a short video][5].

 The gist of the method is, to try to explain an idea on a piece of paper as trying to teach it to someone.
-Whenever you stop, or your explanation becomes wordy and unclear, you hit the "weak point" in your knowledge.
+Whenever you stop or your explanation becomes wordy and unclear, you hit the "weak point" in your knowledge.

 At this point go back to the reference material and try to study a bit more